Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Results

 \section{Results}

-Below, we compare model performance across multilingual and English-only fact-completion experiments.
-The multilingual results represent mean performance across each of the 20 languages included in our \textbf{Polyglot or Not} test.
-Table \ref{one} presents these multilingual outputs for 5 foundational models.
-Notably, LLaMA significantly outperformed the other four models.
-To delve deeper into multilingual performance, we display LLaMA-33B's accuracy on each of the 20 languages individually in Table \ref{two} and Figure \ref{f-one}.
-The data indicates that this model scores higher on languages written in Latin script than those written in Cyrillic script (Ukrainian, Bulgarian, Russian and Serbian).
-A chi-squared test confirms that LLaMA-33B's test performance is dependent on language script ($\chi^2 = 3570.576, p < 0.001$).
-Lastly, Table \ref{three} summarizes the evaluation results of 20 foundation models in a monolingual setting, using only English data.
-Consistent with the multilingual findings, LLaMA models of different sizes are the most performant.
+Table \ref{one} displays mean performance across the 20 languages used in the multilingual test.
+We present results for 5 foundational models here, with LLaMA-33B outperforming the others by a wide margin.
+We display LLaMA-33B's accuracy on each of the 20 languages individually in Table \ref{three} and Figure \ref{f-one}.
+This model scores higher on languages written in Latin script than those written in Cyrillic script ($bg$, $ru$, $sr$, $uk$).
+A chi-squared test confirms that LLaMA-33B's performance is dependent on language script ($\chi^2 = 3570.58, p < 0.001$).
+Additionally, the results on the English-only test are displayed for two dozen models in Table \ref{two} and \ref{four}.
+LLaMA models again top the leaderboard here, closely followed by Technology Innovation Institute's Falcon-40B \cite{falcon2023}.